AntonioFeijaoUK/www-ninagernow-com/docs/index.md

 The meditation is like an open window where the consciousness takes form.
 It is the residence of the soul and we anchor in the light & love we truly are.

-> Meditation - A way into the light
+> Meditation - A way into the light.

 [About Nina Gernow - Spritual empowerment coach](https://ninagernow.com/about/)